CATHOLIC VOICE ARTICLE

 “Communion, Participation, and Mission” is designed as a journey that follows in the wake of the church's 'renewal' proposed by the Second Vatican Council.
 By journeying together and reflecting on the journey that has been made, the church will be able to learn through her experience which processes can help her live communion, achieve participation, and open herself to mission.

 Archbishop George Lucas opened the diocesan phase of the synod October 17, 2021.
 The diocesan phase begins a two-year process culminating in the Synod of Bishops in October 2023.
-The Archdiocese of Omaha will engage in nearly six months of discussions, or consultations, in which people from across northeast Nebraska will be invited to participate.
-There will be listening sessions for those on the peripheries (inmates, homeless, assisted living residents, immigrants, etc.) as well as surveys for parishes to complete.
+The Archdiocese of Omaha is engaging in nearly six months of discussions, or consultations, in which people from across northeast Nebraska are invited to participate.
+There are listening sessions for those on the peripheries (inmates, homeless, assisted living residents, immigrants, etc.) and interested parishes and Catholic groups as well as questions online for individuals to complete.